cksystemsteaching/selfie/README.md

 and so on.
 This is like the tables up to ten (bits) but of a computer scientist!
 You may have actually seen these numbers before but maybe never knew where they came from.
 Try continuing the series yourself with more bits!
 2048, 4096,...
 You will quickly run out of room.

+> Your cell phone can be in a lot more states than there are particles in the known universe

 Imagine, your cell phone can probably store a few billion bits.
 How many states is that?
 Far more than there are particles in the known universe!
 Just in your pocket!
 This also means that the bits in your phone can be in so many different states that your phone would have long turned to dust before being able to try out all possible states these bits can be in.
 Conversely, it is unlikely that the bits in your phone will ever be in a state they have been in before since some bits are usually used to keep track of time and other environmental factors such as battery health which keep changing over time.

+> Computation is flipping bits

 So, what is it that your cell phone or any other computer does?
 Well, it really just stores an enormous amount of bits that are in a given state, which means each of those bits is either 0 or 1.
 And then the machine identifies at least one of those bits and then changes it from 0 to 1 if the bit was 0, and from 1 to 0 if the bit was 1.
 We call that change a *bit flip*.
 After that flip, the computation is either finished or the machine identifies another bit, or even the same bit as before, and flips that bit, and so on.
 Such a sequence of bit flips is what we call *computation*.

+> Software instructs a computer which bits to flip and when

 Everything you see the machine does, play a song, play a movie, call someone, send a text, and so on is done by just storing and flipping bits, and nothing else.
 In particular, the machine has no concept of what those bits mean, really no idea!
 It is us humans who are supposed to know what they mean and the rest of the chapter is about that.
 Ok, but how does the machine know which bits to flip?
 Well, it is software that *instructs* the machine to do that.
 Where is that software?
 Well, it is also encoded in the bits stored by the machine.
 And it is again us humans who are supposed to know what they mean.
 The machine chapter is about that.